Home Projects

 Hardware

-The difference comes down to both material—cast brass is a lot more expensive than, say, aluminum—and scale of production.
+The difference comes down to both material — cast brass is a lot more expensive than, say, aluminum — and scale of production.

 Cabinet Faces

-Flat slab and even some Shaker cabinets can be on the lower end of the price scale, whereas styles like glass panel cabinets will cost you a hefty bit more.
+Since they’re easier to produce, flat slab and even some Shaker cabinets can be on the lower end of the price scale, whereas styles like glass panel cabinets will cost you a hefty bit more.

 Quantity and Kitchen Size

-How large your kitchen is and how many cabinets you’d like to have installed also make a big difference in the price you’ll pay.
+No surprise here: How large your kitchen is and how many cabinets you’d like to have installed also make a big difference in the price you’ll pay.

 Installation

 Hiring expert help can be a catch-22.
 You’re paying for expert knowledge and labor, but it’s going to be much more expensive than installing them yourself.
-But, if you’re not confident in your reno abilities, leaving it to the pros is usually a worthy investment.
+But, if you’re not confident in your reno abilities, leaving installation to the pros is usually a worthy investment.

 Sources for New Cabinets